-Grew up and schooled in SoCal (Fight On!!), did some clinical training up in Seattle for a bit, spent a summer volunteering aboard the USNS Mercy Hospital Ship for a US Navy humanitarian mission around South East Asia, and now a Bay Area transplant...and loving it!
+Grew up and schooled in SoCal (Fight On!!), did some clinical training up in Seattle for a bit, spent a summer volunteering aboard the USNS Mercy Hospital Ship for a US Navy humanitarian mission around South East Asia, and now a Bay Area transplant for over 2 years...and loving it!

 I'm passionate about many things: travel, road trips, CrossFit/fitness, hiking, cooking, photography, healthcare, the outdoors, and most of all, being a kid at heart.
 Being active plays a huge role in my life.
 Besides CrossFit, I've enjoyed running a few half-marathons and just completed my first triathlon.
 I hope you like the outdoors because it's highly probable I'll ask you to go for a run or hike the first or second time we meet up.